antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.config.rst

     this new subclass, and then :func:`dictConfig` could be called exactly as in the default, uncustomized state.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. function:: fileConfig(fname, defaults=None, disable_existing_loggers=True)

-   Reads the logging configuration from a :mod:`configparser`\-format file named *fname*.
+   Reads the logging configuration from a :mod:`configparser`\-format file.
 The format of the file should be as described in :ref:`logging-config-fileformat`.
    This function can be called several times from an application, allowing an end user to select from various pre-canned configurations (if the developer provides a mechanism to present the choices and load the chosen configuration).

+   :param fname: A filename, or a file-like object, or an instance derived
+                 from :class:`~configparser.RawConfigParser`.
+If a
+                 ``RawConfigParser``-derived instance is passed, it is used as is.
+Otherwise, a :class:`~configparser.Configparser` is
+                 instantiated, and the configuration read by it from the object passed in ``fname``.
+If that has a :meth:`readline` method, it is assumed to be a file-like object and read using :meth:`~configparser.ConfigParser.read_file`; otherwise,
+                 it is assumed to be a filename and passed to :meth:`~configparser.ConfigParser.read`.

    :param defaults: Defaults to be passed to the ConfigParser can be specified
                     in this argument.